 Speaking of details, here’s the zoomed in view of the walkway and border.
 Who needs tempting tulips or perky pansies?
 A subtle interplay of black and gray unify the composition.
 At the same time, the visual textures of three distinctly different materials provide contrast.
 The pebbles leak into the spaces between the slabs, acting as a bridge.
 And by fully committing to just one plant type, there’s clarity of purpose in the design.

 Lesson: Less is more (more or less).
 Just as a good public speaker knows when to crank up the energy and when a whisper will make her audience to lean in, so too can a garden command our attention with a minimum of effort.

 So what have we learned?
 Next time you’re poring over the pages of Fine Gardening magazine, or perusing dreamy pictures at this website, consider pausing long enough to dissect what’s going on.
 Even if it’s a garden style that doesn’t fit your personal vision, there are always lessons to be learned.

 :: :: :: :: :: ::

-Now for that shameless plug: My forthcoming book, Yards: Turn Any Outdoor Space Into the Garden of Your Dreams, will be in print in March 2013.
-It's filled with insights like this article, my way of sharing three decades of design exploration with you, in hopes you can apply a few of them to your own garden.
-You can preorder Yards at Amazon.com, BarnesandNoble.com, IndieBound.com, or Powells.com.
+Billy is the author of Yards: Turn Any Outdoor Space Into the Garden of Your Dreams, which is filled with insights like this article, his way of sharing three decades of design exploration with you, in hopes you can apply a few of them to your own garden.
+You can get Yards at Amazon.com, BarnesandNoble.com, IndieBound.com, or Powells.com.